 Commerce and Kinship

-According to the oral history of Chua Meng Khin, Eu Chin’s grave was together with those of his two wives, and of Seah Liang Seah and his wife, as well as those of some daughters of the family who had died young.
-The graveyard lay within an estate which was within the bounds of today’s Toa Payoh; in the 1930s and ‘40s it was called the Cardamom Garden 豆蔻園 or colloquially, Old Cardamom Garden 老蔻園.
+According to the oral history of Chua Meng Khin, the burial ground included not only the graves of Eu Chin and his two wives, but also those of Liang Seah and his wife, and some daughters of the family who had died at a young age.
+The graveyard lay within an estate which was within the bounds of today’s Toa Payoh; in the 1930s and ’40s it was called the Cardamom Garden 豆蔻園 157 Rachael Boon, “Teochew pioneer’s grave found in Toa Payoh”, Straits Times 26 Nov 2012, A3.or colloquially, Old Cardamom Garden 老蔻園 .
 The grave was finally rediscovered in 2012 by heritage enthusiasts exploring Chinese tombs in Bukit Brown and the vicinity.
-157 Rachael Boon, “Teochew pioneer’s grave found in Toa Payoh”, Straits Times 26 Nov 2012, A3.